-Damage reported following severe storms, possible tornadoes
+Storm damage reported in Sikeston; officials implement curfew

 -

+Local News 5/27/24Cape valedictorian Lydia Cao recalls experience in wake of shooting at graduation ceremonyCape Girardeau Central High School valedictorian Lydia Cao had just finished giving an address at her graduation ceremony May 19 at the Show Me Center when a loud bang rang out.
+A gun shot. ...

-Local News 5/26/24Home, tree damage reported after possible funnel cloud spottedTree, home and power line damage is being reported across southwest Butler County following a round of severe weather between 6-7 a.m.
+Local News 5/27/24Home, tree damage reported after possible funnel cloud spottedTree, home and power line damage is being reported across southwest Butler County following a round of severe weather between 6-7 a.m.
 Sunday.
 Poplar Bluff Severe Weather Storm Spotters say a possible funnel cloud was spotted around 7 a.m., but no...

 -